 If a highway worker is injured on the job, he or she must seek medical attention.
 After receiving necessary medical care, an injured worker should speak to an experienced workers’ compensation lawyer.
 A lawyer will evaluate the worker’s case and will protect the worker’s rights to compensation.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Advocate for Injured Highway Construction Workers
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Advocate for Injured Highway Construction Workers